 After checking in, the staff member instructed me to go with the family to our seats.
 At 6:30 p.m. (before a 7:10 game) I was to return to the holding area.

 I tried to relax, talk to family and friends, and continue the lyrics in my head.
 “O say, can you see…”

 I met the staff member and was able to go into a closed conference room to warm up.
-On the walls were two photos: one of the 1908 Cubs, the last World Series Champions in Cubs history, and one of the famous infield of Tinker, Evers and Chance.
+On the walls were two photos: the 1908 Cubs, the last World Series Champions in Cubs history, and the famous infield of Tinker, Evers, and Chance.